moondrop/kakyo/README.md

 **Returns:** `Promise<Boolean>` **-** *Resolves with a truthy promise upon successful reload!*

 ## License
-This repository makes use of the [MIT License](https://opensource.org/licenses/MIT) and all of its ocrrelating traits.
+This repository makes use of the [MIT License](https://opensource.org/licenses/MIT) and all of its correlating traits.

 While it isn't mandatory, a small credit would be highly appreciated if this repository was to be reused!